-The controller provides both network and direct-connect external interfaces, and enables copy, print, email, network scan and LanFAX functionality.
-Network scanning and LanFAX are standard features.
+The controller provides both network and direct-connect external interfaces, and enables copy, print, email, network scan and Embedded FAX functionality.
+Network scanning and Embedded FAX are standard features.

+Image Overwrite, which is included as a standard feature, enables overwrite of any temporary image data created on the internal USB Flash drive.
 The controller also incorporates a proprietary web server that exports a Web User Interface (WebUI) through which users can submit jobs and check job and machine status, and through which system administrators can remotely administer the machine.